greg-js/arch-wiki-md-repo/wiki/_content/english/Solid State Drives.md

 **Note:**

 *   There is no need for the `discard` flag if you run `fstrim` periodically.
-*   Using the `discard` flag for an ext3 root partition will result in it being mounted read-only.
 *   Before SATA 3.1, TRIM commands are synchronous and will block all I/O while running.
 This may cause short freezes while this happens, for example during a filesystem sync.
 You may not want to use `discard` in that case but [#Apply periodic TRIM via fstrim](#Apply_periodic_TRIM_via_fstrim) instead.
 One way to check your SATA version is with `smartctl --info /dev/sd*X*`.

 On the ext4 filesystem, the `discard` flag can also be set as a [default mount option](/index.php/Access_Control_Lists#Enabling_ACL "Access Control Lists") using *tune2fs*: